 For the base of the wreaths, I purchased two 12-inch straw forms, also from Michael's.

 I attached the large poms to the base with 2" floral T-pins.
 Start with the inside ring, and work your way to the outside for a total of three rings of poms.
 When starting a new row, place the first pom in the middle of two poms from the previous row so they are off-set.

 For the garland, I made smaller poms.
 For this project, I chose to use fishing line as I wanted the poms to appear suspended in mid-air on the Christmas tree, like little snow balls.
 At first I tried sewing all of them together with one continuous piece of fishing line ... a big tangled unmanageable mistake!
 Mine are spaced between 8-10 inches apart (closer together at the top of the tree) so I found it easier to sew together about 8 poms on one piece of fishing line and add them to the tree in segments.
 When looking at the tree, it appears to be one long continuous piece.
 I used a regular sewing needle and just sewed through the center of each pom.
 Be sure and tie a knot at each end of the fishing line so your poms don't fall off.

 For the bow, I cut apart a vintage Belgian tea towel, reminiscent of a vintage grain sack.
 I sewed two pieces of the cut towel together to make one longer piece for each wreath.
-I'll share pictures of the wreaths on our antique armoire once I finish up my Christmas decorating.
-Have a happy Monday everyone!
+Have a wonderful week!